26.09.2019, 18:30 P.M.

-Our Spring lecture will focus on the award-winning Tenement Museum at 14 Henrietta Street, Dublin, which opened its doors to the public in September 2018.
+Our Autumn lecture will focus on the award-winning museum at 14 Henrietta Street, Dublin, which opened its doors to the public in September 2018.
 The lecture will be provided by Charles Duggan, Heritage Officer for Dublin City Council, and Tomás O’Connor, Associate Architect at Shaffrey Associates Architects.

 Henrietta Street was developed from the late 1720s as one of Dublin’s premier addresses.
 By the mid-18th century, the street had amongst its residents some of Ireland’s highest ranking political figures and power brokers.
 Its status as the city’s best residential street began to change after the Act of Union of Great Britain and Ireland in 1800.
 Gradually the street’s houses were converted to offices for the legal profession, before being transformed from the 1870s into tenements for the urban poor.